krowe/ZSH-Keybindings/README.md

 :heavy_exclamation_mark: Fix the issue where multiple call to the custom function will not return to the prompt correctly.
 Just press enter for now when this happens.

-If you use this and make it better then send me a pull request, please.
-Anything that might be useful to someone else we can try to include.
+**If you use this and make it better then send me a pull request.** Anything that might be useful to someone else we can try to include.